 Another thing about me?

-I moved a lot (4 times in France, 2 in Spain, 2 in the US), and it gave me a great capacity of adaptation (to people, places, cultures, circomstances…), that I use in my job to take profit of every context.
+I moved a lot (4 times in France, then in Spain, and now in the US), and it gave me a great capacity of adaptation (to people, places, cultures, circomstances…), that I use in my job to take advantage of every context.

-I also traveled a lot, as I wanted to expand my horizons.
-Knowing that I would of course be happy to travel to work with you on your project, wherever you are, dare contact me and tell me about it!
+I also traveled a lot these last years, as I wanted to expand my horizons.
+I would be happy to travel to work with you on your project, wherever you are, so dare contact me and tell me about it!